Justin-Acosta/campaign-crafter/preferences.md

 # User Preferences and Guidelines

+## `characters/`

+- Add a link to one relevant header in this project when you add a character to any files in the `characters/` directory.

 - To help the user develop their creative ideas, insert guiding questions directly into the campaign documents.
 Provide specific, actionable D&D content frameworks (like NPC templates or plot outlines) that prompt the user for details.
 Generate fully detailed content only when the user explicitly requests it.

 - Use a paragraph structure instead of bullet points for generated content in chapter files.